We Compare VUG vs VOO: Vanguard Growth ETF (VUG) vs Vanguard S&P 500 ETF (VOO)

 VOO (Blue) S&P 500 (Yellow)

-Vanguard’s VOO is largely made up of Microsoft, Apple, Alphabet, Amazon, and Tesla and provides exposure to over 500 other stocks.
+Vanguard’s VOO comprises Microsoft, Apple, Alphabet, Amazon, and Berkshire and provides exposure to over 500 other stocks.

 No Minimum Investment